-A guide to problems, costs, maintenance and repair for your 2004 Toyota Sequoia
+A guide to repairs, service, and maintenance costs for your 2004 Toyota Sequoia

 A ticking noise may develop from the engine due to a cracked exhaust manifold.
 Damaged exhaust manifolds will require replacement to correct this issue.

 2004 Toyota Sequoia Questionscar won't start after sitting long time, or won't stay on.
 (1 answer)